 You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with shingles.
+It is important to talk with your doctor about your personal risk factors and/or experience with shingles.
 You can take an active role in your care by talking openly and regularly with your doctor.

 General Tips for Gathering Information